More Than 400 Have Called Pennsylvania's Hotline Since Clergy Sex Abuse Report

 Usually, the group's hotline receives a handful of calls a day.
 Shortly after the grand jury report, Sakoda was trying to respond to some 22 calls — and that was just the morning's volume.

-Sakoda said some callers are concerned Catholics looking for ways to help.
-Others are survivors of families of survivors of sexual assault who have been shaken by some of the priests names in the report.
+Sakoda said that some of the callers are concerned Catholics looking for ways to help.
+Others are survivors or family members of survivors of sexual assault who have been shaken by some of the priests' names in the report.

 "My abuser's on the list, you know, what should I do?
-Or they're saying, my abuser isn't on the list, what should I do?"
-Sakoda said.
+Or they're saying, 'My abuser isn't on the list, what should I do?' " Sakoda said.

 For many of the callers, justice in Pennsylvania is out of reach.